 Price of bread is a sensitive matter in Egypt.
 In 2017, protesters marched in the streets in fear of a slash in bread subsidies.
 During the 2011 revolution, “bread, freedom and social justice” was the rallying chant of mass protests.
 In 1977 already, the Egyptian bread riots against the termination of state-sponsored food led to the deaths of about 70 Egyptians in two days.

 With the war in Ukraine and wheat prices skyrocketing on international stock markets, the price of unsubsidized bread in Egypt increased 40%-50% recently.
 And in that context, many countries try to secure their national food supply by restricting exports of their production.

 Egypt also tries to secure its national supply of wheat.

 On top of price control, the government will support Egyptian farmers with a subsidy to cover delivery and transportation costs as an incentive to increase local supply of wheat.
 The incentive approximately increases by 8% the price farmers will sell their crops to government agencies.

 Last November, Egypt already increased the price of local wheat by 14% to boost supply.

 Farmers will also be able to sell their spring harvest to the state starting April 1 instead of April 15.

 Moreover, the Ministry of Supply requires a minimum quantity of wheat that farmers need to supply to the state.
 If larger farms supply more than 90% of their spring harvest to the state, they would also get reimbursed fertilizers for the summer planting season.

-The president ordered to increase stockpile of basic food commodities so that they last for at least 6 months.
-Officials say Egypt has enough supply of wheat and rice until the end of year, and stocks of beef, poultry and oil for five to six months.
+The president ordered to increase the stockpile of basic food commodities so that they last for at least 6 months.
+Officials say Egypt has enough supply of wheat and rice until the end of the year, and stocks of beef, poultry and oil for five to six months.

-As the month of Ramadan approaches, the most vulnerable Egyptians will receive boxes of basic commodities and have access to food at reduced price.
+As the month of Ramadan approaches, the most vulnerable Egyptians will receive boxes of basic commodities and have access to food at a reduced price.